-How prices are determined depends upon the type of product or service you’re talking about.
+But have you ever stopped to WONDER about how those prices are set?
 There are many, many factors that go into setting prices.
 In fact, there are too many to cover in a single Wonder of the Day.

-The supply of a good or service is how much producers are willing to make at a given price.
+Any particular good or service is ultimately only worth what buyers are willing to pay for it.
+That leads us to the concepts of supply and demand.The supply of a good or service is how much producers are willing to make at a given price.
 The demand for a good or service is how much consumers are willing to buy at a given price.

 Supply and demand interact with two other factors: quantity and price.
 Quantity is how much of the good or service ends up in the market.
 Price means what is charged for the product or service given supply, demand, and quantity in the market.

 All these factors influence each other.
 To see how they work together, let’s look at a real-world example.
 Do you remember the last time a new must-have gadget came on the market?
 Demand was very high.
 Everyone had to have it.
 Unfortunately, supply was low.
 It was brand new and the manufacturer had yet to make many of them.